dotnet/docs-maui/docs/android/platform-specifics/index.md

 - Setting the input method editor options for the soft keyboard for an <xref:Microsoft.Maui.Controls.Entry>.
 For more information, see [Entry input method editor options on Android](entry-ime-options.md).
 - Enabling fast scrolling in a <xref:Microsoft.Maui.Controls.ListView>.
 For more information, see [ListView fast scrolling on Android](listview-fast-scrolling.md).
 - Controlling the transition that's used when opening a <xref:Microsoft.Maui.Controls.SwipeView>.
 For more information, see [SwipeView swipe transition Mode](swipeview-swipetransitionmode.md).
-- Controlling whether a `WebView` can display mixed content.
+- Controlling whether a <xref:Microsoft.Maui.Controls.WebView> can display mixed content.
 For more information, see [WebView mixed content on Android](webview-mixed-content.md).
-- Enabling zoom on a `WebView`.
+- Enabling zoom on a <xref:Microsoft.Maui.Controls.WebView>.
 For more information, see [WebView zoom on Android](webview-zoom-controls.md).

 The following platform-specific functionality is provided for .NET MAUI pages on Android: